apache/flink/docs/config.md

 # YARN

+Please note that all ports used by Flink in a YARN session are offsetted by the YARN application ID to avoid duplicate port allocations when running multiple YARN sessions in parallel.

+So if `yarn.am.rpc.port` is configured to `10245` and the session's application ID is `application_1406629969999_0002`, then the actual port being used is 10245 + 2 = 10247

 - `yarn.am.rpc.port`: The port that is being opened by the Application Master (AM) to let the YARN client connect for an RPC serice.
 (DEFAULT: Port 10245)